cloudknit-io/cloudknit/README.md

 > *Note: We are not a big fan of using Pipeline and Declarative together as Pipeline to us means a sequence of steps which conflicts with what Declarative means.*

-Environment as Code (EaC) is an abstraction over cloud-native tools that provides a declarative way of defining an entire environments.
+Environment as Code (EaC) is an abstraction over cloud-native tools that provides a declarative way of defining entire environments.
 It has a Control Plane that manages the state of the environment, including resource dependencies, and drift detection and reconciliation.

 ![Where CloudKnit connects with existing tools](/assets/images/existing-tools.png) *<center>Diagram 1: Where does CloudKnit fit in with existing tools</center>*